Search Results

 Patients with creatinine clearance > 150 ml/min

-Ceftobiprole systemic clearance (CLSS) was 40% greater in subjects with a CLCR > 150 ml/min compared to subjects with a normal renal function (CLCR = 80-150 ml/min).
+Ceftobiprole systemic clearance (CLSS) was 40% greater in adult subjects with a CLCR > 150 ml/min compared to subjects with a normal renal function (CLCR = 80-150 ml/min).
 Volume of distribution was 30% larger.
 In this population, based on pharmacokinetic/pharmacodynamic considerations, prolongation of duration of infusion is recommended (see section 4.2).

 Hepatic impairment